 The other site is Century Park, valued at £17.4 million, a land site that comprises a strategic development site of 297 acres, of which 250 acres was purchased by LLAL in September 2015 with the remaining 47 acres being purchased by LLAL in May 2019, when an option agreement over the land was exercised.
 Approximately 60% is considered developable, with outline planning permission for commercial development.
 Due to the scale of the development proposal no directly comparable land sales have occurred in the area over recent years, however the valuers have had sight of a number of recent land transactions that have occurred.
 Due to the size and complexity of the site there are a large number of unknown factors that influence its marketability, and end value.
 As such the valuers have used the residual value method to establish a land value per acre of c. £58,600 per acre for the entire site, which is then deferred into the future on the basis of expected market take up.
 This is consistent with the prior year and reflects the continued barriers that need to be overcome to deliver development at this site.
+The use of the land at century park is earmarked for future development of the 'Green Horizons' project.
+This site and potential future use as 'Green Horizons' is at present undergoing early stage review at project conceptual / feasibility stage.
+An outline business case is under consideration.

-04 Contents Page Supplementary Statements Housing Revenue Account (HRA) and Supporting Notes 151 and Supporting Notes Collection Fund Statements and Supporting Notes 156
+04 Contents Page Supplementary Statements Housing Revenue Account (HRA) and Supporting Notes 142 and Supporting Notes Collection Fund Statements and Supporting Notes 148

-Housing Revenue Account (HRA) and Supporting Notes
+Flousing Revenue Account (HRA) and Supporting Notes